 - 1. The quarterly financial reports submitted by the implementing partner. - 2.
 A list of the direct payments processed by UNDP at the request of the implementing partner. - 3.
 A list of the disbursement made by UNDP as part of support services provided to the implementing partner. - 4.
 The UN agency expenses statement for the year. - 5.
+Relevant financial reports that show the expenses of Global Fund sub-recipients for the year which need to be reconciled to the CDR expenses. - 6.
 Letter of Agreement for UNDP support services signed between UNDP and the Government (or CPAP with relevant clauses regarding UNDP support services). - 7.
 Relevant financial reports that show expenses of UNDP CO support, if there is no Letter of Agreement.